guoqi123/oncodriveCLUST/oncodriveclustl/README.rst

 Documentation
 -------------

-Find OncodriveFML documentation in `ReadTheDocs <http://oncodrivefml.readthedocs.io/en/latest/>`_.
+Find OncodriveCLUSTL documentation in `ReadTheDocs <http://oncodrivefml.readthedocs.io/en/latest/>`_.

 You can also compile the documentation yourself using `Sphinx <http://www.sphinx-doc.org/en/stable/>`_, if you have cloned the repository.